jdjaxon/linux_cac/README.md

 Regardless of how similar two distributions may be, I will only list distributions and versions here that I know have been tested with this method.
-On Ubuntu 22.04, Firefox will only work if you allow the script to remove the `snap` version and reinstall the browser with `apt`.
+Since Ubuntu 22.04, Firefox will only work if you allow the script to remove the `snap` version and reinstall the browser with `apt`.

 | Distribution | Versions  | Browsers                  |